Engineering Materials and Electrical Systems

 In a nutshell

 Aeronautical engineering is the application of scientific and technological methods to research, design, develop, maintain and performance test civil and military aircraft.
-You'll look to improve fuel efficiency and flight safety, using technology to find solutions.
+As the race to take flight further escalates, now is an exciting time to consider a career in aeronautics.

-Salford is a leading UK centre for aeronautics.
-A gateway to professional status, our integrated masters Aeronautical Engineering course is accredited by the Royal Aeronautical Society (RAeS) and Institution of Mechanical Engineers (IMechE), so you'll be educated to the highest industry standards.
+Salford is a leading regional UK centre for aeronautics.
+Creating a gateway to professional status, our integrated masters Aeronautical Engineering degree course is awarded accredited status by both the Royal Aeronautical Society (RAeS) and the Institution of Mechanical Engineers (IMechE) as meeting the exemplifying academic benchmark for registration as Incorporated Engineer (IEng) requirement in full, and the Chartered Engineer (CEng) requirement in part.

 - Specialise in propulsion, computational fluid dynamics, aerodynamics, materials and structures